IPMAN rejects new petrol pump price of N123.50 per litre

 The Independent Petroleum Marketers Association, IPMAN has defied the federal government ‘s directive on another reduction in the pump price of the Premium Motor Spirit, PMS from N125 to N123.50 per litre.

-Hence, the association had directed its members to continue selling the product at N125 per litre until they exhausted their old stocks.
+Hence, the association has directed its members to continue selling the product at N125 per litre until they exhaust their old stocks.

 The Petroleum Products Pricing Regulatory Agency, PPPRA, had on Tuesday announced another reduction of pump price from N125 per litre to 123.50 a litre.